Twenty57/engineering-practices/tests/index.md

 ## Best practices

 - Name tests [Name]\_[Scenario]_[ExpectedBehavior], like `CreateUser_WithNoName_Fails`.
 It explicitly expresses the intent of the test, which acts like documentation and makes it possible to infer the behavior of the code without looking at the code itself.
-- Structure the internals tests using the Arrange, Act, Assert pattern.
+- Structure the internals of tests using the Arrange, Act, Assert pattern.
 This improves readability by clearly highlighting dependencies and assertions:
     - Arrange variables, create and set them up as necessary.
     - Act.
 Call the functions to enact the behavior under test.
     - Assert that something is as expected.